 Day 2: Lake Benaroon

 Day 2 was when I saw my first dingo.
-Every silver lining has its cloud and every politician his perversion, and it seems that every Queensland island has its problem child.
-On Hinchinbrook it's the rats, and on Fraser it's the dingo.
+Every silver lining has its cloud and every politician his perversion, and it seems that every Queensland island has its problem child: on Hinchinbrook it's the rat, and on Fraser it's the dingo.
 Dingoes are wild dogs, and the ones on Fraser Island are thought to be the purest breed left, due to isolation from interbreeding with other dogs.

 Your average dingo is sleek, naturally thin, and has all the usual mannerisms of canine kind, including the sad, sideways tilt of the head that makes hearts melt and grown adults speak in goo-goo language.
 Yes, the dingo has a genetic ability to charm the food out of a tourist's hands, and this has caused huge problems on Fraser Island, because the dingoes have cottoned on.
 Whenever humans feed wild animals the whole eco-structure gets upset; more food breeds more dingoes, and when the number of humans on the island drops in the off-season, there are too many dingoes for natural food sources, so dingoes die off and, worse, they start to get aggressive if humans don't hand over the food when they sit up and beg.
 Fraser Island is now home to over 200 dingo delinquents, whose daily routine involves ripping into tents if they can smell food, and terrorising little children who don't know how to react to wildlife (in fact, a dingo had been shot the week before I arrived for biting a child, a child who had apparently been baiting the poor thing for three hours).

 The guidelines, then, are strict but sensible.
 Don't feed or interact with the dingoes.
 Don't leave any food or rubbish inside your tent; lock it in your car.
-Leave your tent flaps open, so the dingo can enter your tent, sniff around and bugger off when it finds no food (as the ranger told me, the worst it can do then is leave a deposit on your sleeping bag, a prospect that, to me, sounded just as bad as having all your food stolen).
-So, every time I camped, I hoisted my backpack up a tree, well out of the range of the dingoes, who can't jump.
+Leave your tent flaps open, so the dingo can enter your tent, sniff around and leave when it finds no food (as the ranger told me, the worst it can do then is leave a deposit on your sleeping bag, a prospect that, to me, sounded just as bad as having all your food stolen).
+So, every time I camped, I hoisted my backpack up a tree, well out of the range of the dingoes.

 And was I glad I took the precaution.
 On my second day on the island, I was about to set off from Central Station when I saw a dingo trotting off into the forest, a plastic bag of goodies in its mouth.
 Following the culprit's tracks backwards, I saw a large tent, its flaps pinned open as suggested.
 The only problem was that the owners hadn't read the small print, and they'd left everything inside the tent, to which the dingo was slowly helping itself.
 As I watched, it came back, trotted straight into the tent, and after a bit of investigation, obviously decided that a litre carton of milk constituted food, so, jaws clamped round the prize, it started walking off to the forest, leaving a trail of milk behind it.
 I fully assumed that by the time the owners got back from their day's walk, all they would find would be an empty tent with a puddle of milk in one corner.
 It served them right, unfortunately.